BernardJOelofse/CMPG-323-Overview-34341498/README.md

+Diagram explaining project and repository context and how they are integrated.

 GitIgnore is used in order to notify GitHub which files to ignore when a project is committed to GitHub.
 This feature should be used by all as it is a good way to improve the code.

 Storing Credidentials and sensitive information on GitHub Especially in the ReadMe should never be done.
 As it can be public, there is no way in restricting people from viewing information that could be sensitive.
 Never store Sensitive information here.